infinitered/ignite/docs/Components-Screen.md

 ### `KeyboardAvoidingViewProps`

-The `KeyboardAvoidingViewProps` prop is a `KeyboardAvoidingViewProps` object that is passed to the [`KeyboardAvoidingView`](https://reactnative.dev/docs/keyboardavoidingview).
+The `KeyboardAvoidingViewProps` prop is an object that is passed as props to the [`KeyboardAvoidingView`](https://reactnative.dev/docs/keyboardavoidingview).

 ```tsx
 <Screen KeyboardAvoidingViewProps={{ behavior: "padding" }}>